Jasmine Birtles

 2025 is shaping up to be a huge year for biotech and health tech.
 We’re talking about AI-powered diagnostics, gene editing, robotic surgery, and personalised medicine.

-Whether it’s improving the NHS or ramping up emergency preparedness, there’s money flowing into the sector from all directions.
+Governments worldwide are pumping money into healthcare infrastructure, especially after lessons from the pandemic.
+Whether it’s improving the NHS or ramping up emergency preparedness, money is flowing into the **healthcare sector** from all directions — boosting the potential of **healthcare funds** and ETFs.

-With one investment, you get access to a whole bunch of companies — big pharma, medical devices, digital health platforms, and more.
-That’s less risk than trying to pick a single winner and more chance of catching the next big thing.
+With one investment, you get access to a wide range of companies — from big pharma to medical devices and digital health platforms.
+That’s less risk than trying to pick a single winner and more chance of catching the next big thing through a diversified **healthcare ETF**.

 Also read: The best defence ETFs to buy in 2025